The popular adage goes: the customer is always right. But what if we applied a similar principle when dealing with our employees?

 For business leaders like Branson, ensuring staff is treated well translates to better customer service.
 In turn, they deliver better returns for a business.
 However, for many employers, the importance of employees’ roles in creating a great customer experience and driving revenue can be unclear, because it’s difficult to quantify.

-Finding ways to quantify EX
+Finding ways to quantify employee experience

 The challenge of quantifying how much employee experience (EX) impacts revenue is something that researchers aim to address in a technical research paper called “The Value of Employee Experience, Quantified”.